WGLQ: History

-The station first signed on in 1976 as WKZY with a program format featuring beautiful music.
+Alpine Broadcasting Company launched the station in 1976 as WKZY with a program format featuring beautiful music.

 The station evolved into an adult contemporary format and used the on-air identifier "Z97" for a short time before moving back to the beautiful music format.

 On April 26, 1982, the call-sign was changed to WGLQ and the format became contemporary hit radio (CHR).
-The station adopted a new slogan alongside its new format as "The Rhythm of the Great Lakes."
+The station adopted a new slogan alongside its new format as The Rhythm of the Great Lakes.
 For almost a decade, the station was a "live-assist" station with TM Programming's Stereo Rock format.
 The station converted to fully local programming in the late 1980s.
-In the late 1990's, the station's slogan changed to "The Magic of the Great Lakes" and its on-air identifier "Magic 97" was introduced.
+In the late 1990's, the station's slogan changed to Magic 97.

-The station is owned by AMC Partners Escanaba, LLC which does business under the name Radio Results Network.
+Lakes Radio, Inc. operated the station from 1994 through 2015, which is when WGLQ and four other stations were sold to Armada Media Corporation (AMC) Partners, LLC and added to their list of stations operated under the Radio Results Network operating group.